Today is going to be a good day folk. Why? Because it is going to be Wild Garlic Pesto day. Can I get a yum?

-If you are interested in more pesto recipes why not check out this buckwheat and chickpea salad with rocket and brazil nut pesto from Natural Kitchen Adventures, this cheesy pesto dauphinoise from munchkins and munchies, this pesto and pinenut bread from Knead Whine, spinach and artichoke pesto from Family Friends Food, salmon and pesto rice bake from Foodie Quine, spring greens spaghetti from Rough Measures, nasturtium pesto from Thinly Spread and pea pesto pasta with prawns from the Petite Cook.
-Lots of fantastic recipes there.
+If you are interested in more pesto recipes why not check out this buckwheat and chickpea salad with rocket and brazil nut pesto from Natural Kitchen Adventures, this pesto and pine nut bread from Knead Whine, spinach and artichoke pesto from Family Friends Food, salmon and pesto rice bake from Foodie Quine, spring greens spaghetti from Rough Measures.

 This post has been updated since I originally posted it in April 2013.